 In the graduate program, students undergo practical metalworking training in the Toride metalworking studio and precision casting training in the casting studio, pursuing more in-depth metal knowledge and skills.
 They begin working on their master’s degree project after gaining familiarity with a wide range of expressive skills.

-metal_casting_img200901 The Metal Casting Department was established in 1892 within the arts and crafts department at the Tokyo Fine Arts School.
+The Metal Casting Department was established in 1892 within the arts and crafts department at the Tokyo Fine Arts School.
 Under instructors Sessei Okazaki and Jo’un Oshima, department graduates, including Shinobu Tsuda, Hotsuma Katori, Toyochika Takamura, and Haruji Naito, became leaders in the modern craft movement.
-With the establishment of Tokyo Geijutsu Daigaku in 1949, the Metal Casting Department became the Metal Casting Course in the Crafts Department.
-Within the Graduate School of Fine Arts at Tokyo Geijutsu Daigaku, master’s degree and doctoral programs were established in 1963 and 1977, respectively.
+With the establishment of Tokyo University of the Arts in 1949, the Metal Casting Department became the Metal Casting Course in the Crafts Department.
+Within the Graduate School of Fine Arts at Tokyo University of the Arts, master’s degree and doctoral programs were established in 1963 and 1977, respectively.

 In addition to a succession of instructors including Fubo Maruyama, Haruji Naito, Shugoro Hasuda, Shin’ichi Suzuki, Daiyu Nishi, Masaki Hara, and Keinosuke Totsu, part-time instructors including Jun’ichi Nishimura, Kohei Miyata, and Tadashi Nishimura have taught within the program.
 Together with education, research, production, and human resource development efforts related to metal casting, the program can point to significant achievements in the study and restoration of cultural assets, including the statue of Masashige Kusunoki (located in the square before the Imperial Palace in Tokyo); the bronze statue of Takamori Saigo (in Tokyo’s Ueno Park); the large doors to the Diet Building; the railings and lampposts of the Nijubashi bridge at the Imperial Palace; and the sacred mirror at Ise Jingu Shrine.
 Other projects have included the restoration and reproduction of the suien decoration atop the east pagoda of Yakushi-ji Temple; the restoration of the statue of a seated Buddha with two attendants at Yakushi-ji; and a study of the Todai-ji Great Buddha.

-metal_casting_img200902 Undergraduate education in the areas covered by the Metal Casting Course proceeds in stages over two and a half years, from the second semester of the second year through the third and fourth years of the program.
+Undergraduate education in the areas covered by the Metal Casting Course proceeds in stages over three years, from the second year through the third and fourth years of the program.
 Students systematically learn techniques and expertise for metal casting, from traditional through the latest metal-casting techniques, through project assignments and self-study, attaining creative skills and refining their sensibilities.
 The results of diligent daily work and study culminate in student presentation of a thesis project and scholarly research.
 Students deepen their understanding and discernment of materials and techniques through training in various metal-casting techniques, strengthening general creativity by enhancing skills in developing precise plans and by refining their sensitivity to a broad range of materials, both of which are distinctive characteristics required for metal casting.
 Attentive training and guidance encourage individual talents to flower while simultaneously teaching students how to work side-by-side to create joint projects.

 Each student in the master’s degree program plans research and creation of metal-casting projects based on his or her specific research interests.
 Support and guidance are provided to advance each student’s creative and research work, drawing on a full range of facilities unparalleled in terms of the size and quality of metal-casting classes, research facilities, and educational environment, including the metal-casting studio in the common studio on the Toride campus.
 In recent years, joint research activities conducted with local traditional industry have been incorporated into the first-year curriculum to promote greater engagement with society.
 In doctoral programs, students further refine their areas of specialization and individual sensibilities.
 Education and guidance target the development of creative concepts rooted in a broad range of fields.
 Proactive support is provided to help each doctoral program student succeed by establishing guidance structures suited to the nature of each student’s studies.